All your benefits in one MPF account

 You can transfer your accrued benefits, as derived from your employee mandatory contributions under the Employee Choice Arrangement (ECA).
 To do this, you'll need an HSBC MPF Personal Account.

 You'll then need to submit your request to the eMPF Platform.
-There are two ways you can do this.

 By completing a paper form